 - Develop a niche.
 Particularly if you are new at commercial real estate investing, devote the time and attention you need to learn the nuances of a particular kind of property—be it office space, strip mall, retail, land, etc. Each deal deserves your undivided attention.
 The deeper and broader the knowledge base you acquire around a given type of property will only serve your best interests over time.
 It’s the old adage “jack of all trades, master of none.”
 Be a master of a given niche and even location, and you’ll be savvy and well informed deal after deal.

 - Look for hazards.
 Once you make a commercial real estate investment, you are solely responsible for any problems lurking that may not have been discovered during the inspection.
 This includes any hazardous waste problems— even if the previous owner originally caused them.
 Disposing of hazardous waste can be insanely expensive.
 Get a qualified professional to check the grounds for any signs of hazards before you close on the deal.

 - Stay abreast of the industry.
-Join a commercial real estate investors group such as this one on LinkedIn.
 Develop connections, talk shop and subscribe to the top trade journals.
 Over time you’ll pick up on trends and make more informed decisions.
 You’ll also get inspired by the success of others, which will only add fuel to your fire.